radius-project/docs/docs/content/guides/tooling/rad-cli/overview/index.md

 tags: ["rad CLI"]
 ---

-The rad CLI is a command line interface that allows you to interact with Radius from your local machine.
+The rad Command Line Interface (CLI) allows you to interact with Radius from your local machine.
 It is the primary way to interact with Radius and is used to create, deploy, and manage your applications, environments, and resources.

 ```bash
 $ rad